Business Risks

 • Velocity which indicates how fast Olympus Corporation would be affected by a risk after it occurs.

-Based on the three dimensions, the Olympus Group actively identifies, mitigates and monitors risks.
+Based on the three dimensions, Olympus Group actively identifies, mitigates, and monitors risks.
 Mitigation measures are regularly reviewed and tested for effectiveness.
-The Olympus Group utilizes a 3D-Risk Matrix to effectively visualize and manage risks.
-This matrix combines Exposure levels with assessed Vulnerability and incorporates Risk Velocity.
-The 3D-Risk Matrix is divided into four quadrants, each providing specific guidance on appropriate risk response strategies.
-The Olympus Group has implemented an enhanced IT system featuring integrated databases and visual dashboards to enable more effective and data-driven risk-based decision making.
-During the fiscal year ended March 31, 2025, the ERM IT system has been upgraded with in-house design and tested artificial intelligence tools to optimize the risk portfolio completeness, while simultaneously structuring, categorizing, and standardizing risk descriptions to enhance clarity and comprehension.
+Olympus Group utilizes a “3D Risk Matrix” to effectively visualize and manage risks.
+This matrix combines Risk Exposure levels with assessed Vulnerability and incorporates Risk Velocity.
+The 3D Risk Matrix is divided into four quadrants, each providing specific guidance on appropriate risk response strategies.
+Olympus Group has implemented an enhanced IT system featuring integrated databases and visual dashboards (ERM IT system) to enable more effective and data driven risk-based decision making.
+During the fiscal year ended March 31, 2026, the ERM IT system has been upgraded with in-house design and tested artificial intelligence tools to optimize the risk portfolio completeness, while simultaneously structuring, categorizing, and standardizing risk descriptions to enhance clarity and comprehension.

 Enterprise Risk Management Process